Renewing Your Smart Card Certificates

 schedule an appointment.

-Note: they do not need to be connected to the NIH network to access the
+Note: you do not need to be connected to the NIH network to access the

-appointment scheduler; however, they will need to appear in person for their
+appointment scheduler; however, you will need to appear in person for your

-appointment at the NIH Badge Issuance location they select.
+appointment at the NIH Badge Issuance location you select.

 Those working at satellite locations should check with their local security offices